OmarElzero/Github-Course/REDUCED_VERSIONS_SUMMARY.md

 ## Conclusion

-The reduced versions successfully compress the workshop content by **69% on average** while retaining all essential information.
+The reduced versions successfully compress the course content by **69% on average** while retaining all essential information.
 They serve as excellent quick references, handout materials, and review guides.

 **Benefits:**
 - ✅ Faster to read and review